fatouuuu/currency-converter/README.md

 # Currency Converter

 Welcome to the Currency Converter repository!
-This project is for Moringa School's Phase 1 This is a simple single-page application that allows you to convert between different currencies using current exchange rates.
+This repository is for Moringa School's Phase 1 project.
+This is a simple single-page application that allows you to convert between different currencies using current exchange rates.

 ## Requirements